SAP/project-fontus/docs/Taint_persistence.md

 4. There were a bunch of errors...

 Sadly this is somewhat expected too.
-The used parser does not understand every bit of weird SQL Syntax and does not support some normal statements either..
+The used parser does not understand every bit of weird SQL Syntax and does not support some normal statements either.
 So try fixing up the `dump.sql` file before running the tainter again.

 Some things I noticed:

 - `LOCK <FOO>` and `UNLOCK <FOO>` cause the tainter to crash.
 As you surely are not importing the dump while using the DB, just remove those statements.
 - Some DB specific index syntax.
 Remove and add back manually.

 Those are all crashes in the frontend (the SQL Parser).
 Sadly we can't do much here without rewriting it to work with a different/better parser.
-If you have suggestions on a better library or how to fix JSQLParser (The grammar is insane) this, please get in touch!
+If you have suggestions on a better library or how to fix JSQLParser (The grammar is insane), please get in touch!

 5. Reimport the tainted SQL